JUSTadICE-CHaN/JUSTaMudaeBot/README.md

 Fill in your details in Config and thats it :sunglasses:

+## Credits

+Credits to [Znunu’s EzMudae](https://github.com/Znunu/EzMudae) for the amazing module that allowed this project to even function in the first place and [JasonYuan869’s regex implementation](https://github.com/JasonYuan869/AutoWaifuClaimerV3).

 ## Disclaimer

 I am not responsible for anything that goes wrong as a result of using this bot.